moirei/dobby/docs/guide/models/decorators.md

 # Field Decorators

-Property decorators provide Typescript users a better typing support when defining model fields.
+Property decorators is the recommended method for Typescript.
+It provides Typescript users a better typing support when defining model fields.
 With decorators, class properties can be registered as field attributes or relationships.

 ```javascript
 import { Model, id, string } from '@moirei/dobby'